In this article, we will overview how to resize a partition in a Linux. We will use only built-in tools and commands.

 You can check it using, for example, the lsblk tool (for block-level devices only):

-I have created the file file_should_remain.test to check whether the resized partition did not lose its data
+I have created the file file_should_remain.test to check whether the partition did not lose its data

 We need to unmount the volume before modifications - just run the umount <mounting point> command, where mounting point is a file system’s representation of the device.
 And don’t forget sudo to get appropriate permissions:

-Now run fdisk command with our test disk name as an argument and then type “p” to print its partitions list:
+Now run fdisk command with our test disk name as an argument and then type “p” to print the list:

 The last line contains important info about the current partition size and its bounds: “Start” and “End”.
 Remember “Start” value (2048 in this example).
 Now delete this partition by typing “d” and then type “w” to save these modifications: